Category Archives: History

 Why a Woman Must Always Be Under Headship: The Unbreakable Design of God

-Modern Christianity has adopted many lies, but none more destructive than the idea that a woman can—and should—be autonomous.
+Modern Christianity has adopted many lies, but none more destructive than the idea that a woman can, and should, be autonomous.
 The culture prizes the “independent woman.”
 The church parrots the same mantra in softer tones.
 But Scripture knows nothing of this.
-God never created woman to stand alone.
+God never created women to stand alone.
 She was made for order, and she flourishes under headship.

 “But I would have you know, that the head of every man is Christ; and the head of the woman is the man…”